CiscoDevNet/Meraki-Dashboard-API-v1-Documentation/docs/Introduction.md

 The API documentation, Postman collection, and Python library will remain synced and up-to-date with improved navigation and features.

-In addition, several improvements and new endpoints have been included with this major release.
+In addition, several improvements and new operations have been included with this major release.

 ### API Documentation

-The API Endpoint documentation and complimenting Postman Collection have a new folder structure for navigating the API.
+The API operation documentation and complimenting Postman Collection have a new folder structure for navigating the API.

 #### Categories

-The services are grouped into categories, providing a collection of endpoints that behave in a similar way.
+The services are grouped into categories, providing a collection of operations that behave in a similar way.

-**CONFIGURE** endpoints  are for managing cloud configurations
+**CONFIGURE** operations  are for managing cloud configurations

-**MONITOR** endpoints will return status and history information
+**MONITOR** operations will return status and history information

-**LIVE TOOL** endpoints will directly interact with the device
+**LIVE TOOL** operations will directly interact with the device

 ### Resource Path changes

-The endpoint URL paths will always contain the Meraki product if required, reducing ambiguity when working with resources that have similar yet unique functionality.
+The operation URL paths will always contain the Meraki product if required, reducing ambiguity when working with resources that have similar yet unique functionality.

 > **Examples of a product and service**
 >